meatnordrink/notebook/ads/ads.md

 * **To-do**
     * If fern keeps doing badly (Was as of May 1st), turn off.
+    * Increased spend from 45 to 52 on FB campaign, *May 4th*.
+Was .54/install.
+Check.
+    * Added "lotus" and "artsy woman" ads *May 4th*.
+Check.
+(See if initial CPR is high...)
+    * If Droplet and Guy keep not spending (after May 4), turn off and try some more of the other potential creative from the test campaign.

 - Consider revisiting "New April Creative" group and trying a few more of them in an active campaign.
 - Try a video ad.
 (Just moving text, transitions.)